Skip to main content

 Surgery for Esophageal Cancer

-For some earlier stage cancers, surgery can be used to try to remove the cancer and some of the normal surrounding tissue.
-In some cases, it might be combined with other treatments, such as chemotherapy and/or radiation therapy.
+For some earlier stage esophageal cancers, surgery can be used to try to remove the cancer and some of the normal surrounding tissue.
+In many cases, surgery is combined with other treatments, such as chemotherapy and/or radiation therapy.

 Esophagectomy

-How much of the esophagus is removed depends upon the stage of the tumor and where it’s located:
+How much of the esophagus is removed depends on the stage of the tumor and where it’s located:

-• If the cancer is in the lower part of the esophagus (near the stomach) or at the place where the esophagus and stomach meet (the gastroesophageal or GE junction), the surgeon will remove part of the stomach, the part of the esophagus containing the cancer, and about 3 to 4 inches (about 7.6 to 10 cm) of normal esophagus above this.
-Then the stomach is connected to what is left of the esophagus either high in the chest or in the neck.
+If the cancer is in the lower part of the esophagus (near the stomach) or at the place where the esophagus and stomach meet (the gastroesophageal junction or GEJ), the surgeon will remove part of the stomach, the part of the esophagus containing the cancer, and about 3 to 4 inches (about 8 to 10 cm) of normal esophagus above this.
+Then, the stomach is connected to what is left of the esophagus either high in the chest or in the neck.

 Esophagectomy techniques

 Esophagectomy can be done in different ways.
 No matter which technique is used, esophagectomy is not a simple operation, and it may require a long hospital stay.
-It is very important to have it done at a center that has a lot of experience treating these cancers and performing these procedures.
+It’s very important to have it done at a center that has a lot of experience in treating these cancers and doing these surgeries.

-Open esophagectomy: In the standard, open technique, the surgeon operates through one or more large incisions (cuts) in the neck, chest, or abdomen (belly).
+In the open technique, the surgeon operates through one or more large incisions (cuts) in the neck, chest, or abdomen (belly).

 • If the main incisions are in the neck and abdomen, it is called a transhiatal esophagectomy.